UoB-Interactive-Devices/ID24-TeamA/README.md

 2. Interactive colour-changing art in the Bristol Museum & Art Gallery.
 3. Touch-sensitive exhibition in MShed.
 4. Drums in Kings Weston Roman Villa
+5. Detection based exhibition in MShed (maybe in the social section).